Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Conclusion

 In this work, we explored the use of configuration interaction singles and doubles wave functions as trial states in AFQMC.
 Through benchmark calculations on various molecules, we established that AFQMC/CISD is generally more accurate than CCSD(T) for calculating ground state energies.
 Analyzing the cost scaling, we showed that AFQMC/CISD achieves this accuracy with a lower scaling of \(O(N^6)\) compared to the \(O(N^7)\) scaling of CCSD(T).
 We presented practical walltimes from our pilot GPU implementation, showing that AFQMC/CISD walltimes are comparable to a CPU-based CCSD(T) implementation.
 We found that this method is not strictly size extensive, but the deviations from exact extensivity were small for the cases we examined.

 One possibility for future work is to lower the cost scaling of AFQMC/CISD by using low-rank and local correlation approaches.
 The use of tensor hypercontraction\cite{hohenstein2012tensor} for the CI coefficients promises a reduction in the cost scaling of energy calculations.
-Low-rank approximation techniques can also be employed for Hamiltonian integrals to reduce memory and walltime costs as demonstrated in previous AFQMC studies.\cite{malone2018overcoming,motta2019efficient,weber2022localized} Local correlation approaches, which offer nearly linear scaling with system size,\cite{riplinger2013efficient,rolik2011general} have recently been adapted to AFQMC using local natural orbitals.\cite{kurian2023toward} Using this technique for AFQMC/CISD would provide a dual advantage: reducing computational costs while mitigating the lack of size-extensivity.
+Low-rank approximation techniques can also be employed for Hamiltonian integrals to reduce memory and walltime costs as demonstrated in previous AFQMC studies.\cite{malone2018overcoming,motta2019efficient,weber2022localized} Local correlation approaches, which offer nearly linear scaling with system size,\cite{riplinger2013efficient,rolik2011general} have recently been adapted to AFQMC using local natural orbitals.\cite{kurian2023toward} Using this technique for AFQMC/CISD would provide a significant reduction in the computational cost.

 Other potential research directions include the calculation of other properties and nuclear gradients within a response formalism.
 We have already shown that the differentiable framework developed in Ref. \citenum{mahajan2023response} produces accurate estimates of dipole moments and other one-body properties.
 Its extension to nuclear gradients, combined with the accuracy of AFQMC/CISD across potential energy surfaces, could become a valuable tool for molecular dynamics simulations.
 Another promising avenue is the calculation of excited states within AFQMC/CISD.
 We plan to pursue these directions in future work.